LucksDrives/LucksDrives/README.md

 <h1></h1>
 <h3 align="left">About Me:</h3>
 <p align="justify">
-ﾠI am a motivated professional, looking forward to new experiences, always looking for growth and development to reinforce competence, dedicated to delivering excellence in results, looking to add and add to the company.
-I have experience in teamwork, administration, planning, programming and development of websites and software.<p>
+ I am a full-time professional and entrepreneur, always seeking growth and development to reinforce competence, dedicated to delivering excellent results, seeking to add and aggregate to my company.
+I have experience in teamwork, administration, planning, programming and website and software development.<p>

 <p align="justify">
 ﾠI have been working since I was young, I learn easily, I am very flexible to new experiences, I believe that all, in a way, add to the professional.
 Focused on having professional growth, I attended integrated education for commercial and business learning purposes related to logistics, administration, finance, teamwork, leadership and the like.